LeelooMina/LeelooMina/README.md

 I like to help ideas come to life.

-- :books: Currently attending CodeFi's Back End Development course.
+- :books: Currently working towards my Bachelor's in Software Engineering
 - :pencil2: Always looking for the next big project.